semgrep/semgrep-docs/docs/getting-started.md

 By completing this guide, you are now familiar with a simple use of Semgrep.
 Here are some additional resources to follow:

+- Follow the tutorial to learn Semgrep interactively.
+See [Learn Semgrep](https://semgrep.dev/learn/).
 - See [Running rules](./running-rules.md) to try out and understand more about Semgrep rules.
 - Explore the Semgrep [Rules Registry](https://semgrep.dev/r) to add rules to your project or [writing a rule](./writing-rules/overview.md).
 - See [CLI Reference](./cli-reference.md) for command line options and exit codes.